pypa/setuptools/docs/userguide/pyproject_config.rst

    The `TOML value types`_ ``array`` and ``table/inline-table`` are roughly equivalent to the Python's :obj:`list` and :obj:`dict` data types, respectively.

-Please note that some of these configurations are deprecated or at least discouraged, but they are made available to ensure portability.
+Please note that some of these configurations are deprecated, obsolete or at least discouraged, but they are made available to ensure portability.
+Deprecated and obsolete configurations may be removed in future versions of ``setuptools``.
-New packages should avoid relying on deprecated/discouraged fields, and existing packages should consider alternatives.
+New packages should avoid relying on discouraged fields if possible, and existing packages should consider migrating to alternatives.

 .. tip::
    When both ``py-modules`` and ``packages`` are left unspecified,